“An obvious leader… Tim is clever and able to juggle a remarkable workload. He is a go to junior.”

 Tim carries out a wide range of public and public international law work, with a particular emphasis on cases that raise complex questions of human rights law.
 He regularly appears in leading cases on behalf of both Claimants and Defendants.

-He has significant expertise in the law of surveillance (including drones), counter-terrorism and information law as well as electoral law.
+He has significant expertise in the environmental and climate law, financial services, surveillance and electoral law.

 His notable instructions include: